nhnacademy-1st-gj/.github/profile/README.md

 ✅New Goal: Becoming an Expert
 --------------
-Attending the NHN Academy Java Backend Course provided me with the privilege of learning from and communicating with experts who hold positions such as CTO, Senior Manager, and Senior at NHN Dooray!.
+Attending the NHN Academy Java Backend Course provided me with the privilege of learning from and communicating with experts who hold positions such as CTO and Senior Manager at NHN Dooray!.
 This experience inspired me to set higher goals for myself and become an expert in my field.
 With determination, I will work towards my new goal and enjoy continuous learning like those professionals.

-To achieve this goal, I have set short-term objectives, which include deploying the delivery order program I am currently developing to make it available for users to utilize.
+To achieve this goal, I have set short-term objectives, which include deploying the delivery order program I am currently developing to make it available for users to utilize. <br><br>
 **I will take it slowly but always move forward along the path of a developer.**